Hectorcaban-sudo/SalesforceNexusServer/README.md

 | `GET /api/sharepoint/connections/{id}/sites-by-path?hostname=&path=` | Resolve site by path |
 | `GET /api/sharepoint/connections/{id}/sites/{siteId}/drives` | Document libraries |
 | `GET /api/sharepoint/connections/{id}/sites/{siteId}/lists` | Lists |

+## Result transform (Map step)

+A subscribed event channel can carry an optional `result_transform_template` — a Jinja2 template (the same sandboxed renderer used everywhere else: see "Custom body mapping") that reshapes whatever the processing mode returned **before** it goes on to publish/integration fan-out.
+This is the "Map" step in a Power Automate-style read: `Subscribe → Process → Map → Publish/route`.

+- **Context**: `payload` (the original inbound event) and `result` (whatever the processing mode — local/DSSClient/Langflow/custom script/SharePoint — produced).
+- **Output**: the rendered text is parsed as JSON and becomes the new result.
+If it doesn't parse as JSON, the original result is kept with the rendered text attached under `transformed_text` instead of being discarded.
+- **Failure is non-fatal**: a broken template logs a warning and the untransformed result is used — a typo here should never take down the whole event.
+- **Configured from the Event Flow Designer** (not yet in the classic Routing modal) — open an event's flow and set it on the processor step.

 ## Alerts